2021 NCE Filing Window Rate Card and Conditions

 - Adherence to Commission rules after the station is constructed including rules regarding public files/issues lists, license renewals, EEO and ownership reports.

 Conflict of interest policy.
-REC will not accept clients whose only option would be mutually exclusive with applicants that are previously retained by REC Networks.
-This includes situations where mutual exclusivity may occur as a result of a minor amendment.
+REC will not accept clients whose only option would be mutually exclusive with applicants that are previously retained by REC Networks (If each applicant can be accommodated on channels that would not cause a MX/conflict, then we will accept each applicant.
+We will not put more than one applicant in an MX group.)
 The decision to take on a potentially conflicting applicant is at the discretion of REC based on the actual situation.
 REC may discontinue accepting new clients due to internal capacity.

 Split payments (installments) are not available.